Nstamour-art/XogotDocs/Documentation.docc/Manual/rendering/multiple_resolutions.md

 smartphones with an aspect ratio taller than 16:9 (e.g. 19:9) will use a taller field of view, which is more logical here.

-## Scaling 2D and 3D elements differently using Viewports
+## Scaling 2D and 3D elements differently

-Using multiple Viewport nodes, you can have different scales for various elements.
-For instance, you can use this to render the 3D world at a low resolution while keeping 2D elements at the native resolution.
-This can improve performance significantly while keeping the HUD and other 2D elements crisp.

-This is done by using the root Viewport node only for 2D elements, then creating a Viewport node to display the 3D world and displaying it using a SubViewportContainer or TextureRect node.
-There will effectively be two viewports in the final project.
-One upside of using TextureRect over SubViewportContainer is that it allows enable linear filtering.
-This makes scaled 3D viewports look better in many cases.

-See the
-3D viewport scaling demo
-for examples.
+To render 3D at a different resolution from 2D elements (such as the UI), use Godot's
+<doc:resolution_scaling> functionality.
+This allows you to
+control the resolution scale factor used for 3D without needing to use a separate Viewport node.
+This can either be used to improve performance by rendering 3D at a lower resolution, or improve quality via supersampling.